ALL Metrics

 • 1.
 Time-related contrasts i.e., mean over time (mean contrast).

-Rationale: This contrast is more applicable in the situation where the interest lies in observing the mean treatment effect on the subjects disease condition over the period of time the subject is exposed to a prescribed dosing regimen compared to baseline.
+Rationale: This contrast is more applicable in the situation where interest lies in observing the mean treatment effect on the subject’s disease condition over the period of time the subject is exposed to a prescribed dosing regimen compared to baseline.

-Sample size was calculated for correlation ranging from 0.1 – 0.95 with intervals of 0.05 for both the plots Figure 1 and Figure 2.
-Sample Size was derived using the formulae mentioned in Equation 13.
+The sample size was calculated for correlation ranging from 0.1 – 0.95 with intervals of 0.05 for both the plots Figure 1 and Figure 2, using the formulas outlined in Equation 13.

 CS variance structure with ‘mean over time’ and ‘mean difference’ contrasts